esheldon/desmeds/README.md

 band="z"
 desmeds-make-meds $medsconf $coadd_run $band

-# You can also first make a "stubby" meds, holding all the inputs for the
+# You can also first make a "stubby" meds, holding information
-# MEDSMaker.
-This is useful because creating the inputs requires
+# required to run the MEDSMaker.
+This is useful because creating
-# network and db access, but creating the final file does not
+# the inputs requires network and db access, but creating the
+# final file does not
 desmeds-make-stubby-meds medsconf coadd_run band

 # now make the full meds, taking inputs from the stubby MEDS.